 In the final weeks of October 2018, following months of increasingly shrill, increasingly baroque conspiracy theories pushed by official after elected official, someone began sending mail bombs out to their favorite subjects.

-The first person to receive a mail bomb was philanthropist billionaire George Soros, who has been the American far right's favorite bugbear at least since Russian president Vladimir Putin, piqued by Soros's mild criticism in 2014 of what he saw as encroaching nationalism and expansionism, threw Soros's Open Societies Foundation out of the country and began weaponizing antisemitic smears against him, including during an appearance with U.S. president Donald Trump in Helsinki in mid-2018:
+The first person to receive a mail bomb was philanthropist billionaire George Soros, who has been the American far right’s favorite bugbear at least since Russian president Vladimir Putin, piqued by Soros’s mild criticism in 2014 of what he saw as encroaching nationalism and expansionism, threw Soros’s Open Societies Foundation out of the country and began weaponizing antisemitic smears against him, including during an appearance with United States President Donald Trump in Helsinki in mid-2018:

 In response to a question about election interference, Putin brushed off allegations that the Russian government was involved.
 He compared the company that allegedly gave cover to the Russian intelligence agents to Soros — essentially arguing that an individual company doesn’t represent Russia, just like how Soros doesn’t represent America.

 “You have a lot of individuals in the United States, take George Soros, for instance, with multibillion capitals, but does it make him — his position, his posture, the posture of the United States?
 No, it does not,” Putin said.

 Putin could have named a big American company as an example.
 He could have named any wealthy American, like Bill Gates or Jeff Bezos.
 But he didn’t.
 Instead, he mentioned a man who’s been smeared by the far right as a liberal puppet master and, worse, a Nazi collaborator (though Soros is actually a Holocaust survivor).
 In elections from Hungary to Italy, Soros has been referenced by far-right political figures, often with anti-Semitic rhetoric following closely.